-CoinDCX takes the security of the digital assets and any private information stored within the platform very seriously.
+CoinDCX takes the security of digital assets and any private information stored within the platform very seriously.
 Our platform is built with industry-leading security protocols which are regularly tested to check any violations.
 Our team is constantly auditing and building upon existing protocols to ensure that our security is up-to-date and impenetrable.
 CoinDCX uses geographically distributed cold wallets, DDoS protection, regular stress testing measures, and multi-signature authentications to ensure world-class security.

 We ensure that we are maintaining all the necessary cryptocurrency security standards to keep the user’s funds safe.
 The cutting-edge protocols safeguard the digital coins and private keys of all our users from any hacks and malicious attacks.
-With a growing global user base, CoinDCX is growing its technology and security team by bringing more avant-garde minds to research on the potential attacks and guarantee the protection from these attacks with innovative solutions.
+With a growing global user base, CoinDCX is growing its technology and security team by bringing more avant-garde minds to research the potential attacks and guarantee protection from these attacks with innovative solutions.

 Below are few of the measures which CoinDCX has deployed to safeguard user data and fund:

 |Geographically Distributed Cold Wallets||Our funds are held in geographically distributed multi-signature cold wallets.
 No single person has access to multiple wallets at the same time, nor can just a single person remove funds from any wallet.|

 |Withdrawal Confirmations||All cryptocurrency withdrawals are first verified through a confirmation email before they are processed.
 Additionally, large withdrawals are manually vetted by our security team, adding yet another preventative measure.|

 |Regular Stress Testing||We conduct regular stress, scenario, and penetration tests to mitigate any attack vector onto our platform.
 If found, our expert team proceeds to solve these issues, while continually testing our systems’ abilities to withstand load and detect intrusion.|